A sugar free eggnog recipe that uses a mix of stevia and erythritol as the sweetener. It’s a low carb eggnog made with heavy cream and almond milk.

 My son loves the old recipe because it tastes like liquid ice cream.
 I always used Splenda as the sweetener for my sugar free eggnog because it gives the drink a very intense sweetness.

 Well, as someone who always likes to try something different, I wanted to tweak things to make it healthier.
 This time, I used some almond milk and changed the sweetener to a mix of erythritol and stevia (Truvia also works well).
-I also decreased the amount of eggs and added some cinnamon.

 LOW CARB TIPS and TRICKS